 An unrealistic wedding planning timeline will cause a lot of stress, and of course, that’s the last thing you need as the wedding planner responsible for the success of the event.

-8 Tips to Get Organised for the Big Day
+6 Tips to Get Organized for the Big Day

 Normally you’ll see wedding planning timelines that span 12 months and most don’t include any planning for the actual engagement.
 As soon as your clients are engaged, share these 8 tips with them:

-- Advise your clients to ensure the engagement ring.
+- Advise your clients to insure the engagement ring.
 Not doing this could mean tears for the bride and groom!

 - Settle on a budget for planning the event and other costs.
 Get this done early on so it helps to set realistic expectations for you and your clients.

-- Narrowing down and checking the availability of possible wedding venues.
+- Narrow down and check the availability of possible wedding venues.

-- Checking the availability of a wedding photographer – bear in mind many are booked over 12 months in advance.
+- Check the availability of a wedding photographer – bear in mind many are booked over 12 months in advance.